-After the post that I shared last week on my Instagram page, and along with my first post about recovering from adrenal insufficiency, so many of you reached out asking for a step-by-step guide for how I healed my adrenals.
+After the post that I shared last week on my Instagram page, and along with my first post about recovering from secondary adrenal insufficiency, so many of you reached out asking for a step-by-step guide for how I healed my adrenals.
 I completely understand where you’re coming from, because I searched for any sort of step-by-step guide for YEARS.

 I wanted to be told exactly what to do, what to eat, and how to live life, in order to heal.
 It wasn’t until I finally did heal my adrenals on my own that I fully understood that finding true health is not a one-size-fits-all approach.
 We’re all completely unique and each of us has different needs, so what works for me may be totally different than what works for you.